ACH2024/ACH/README.md

 # ACH: Adaptive Communication in Heterogeneous Multi-Agent Reinforcement Learning

-This repository is the official implementation of ACH: Adaptive Communication in Heterogeneous Multi-Agent Reinforcement Learning.
+This repository is the official implementation of ACH, short for Adaptive Comm-MARL framework for Heterogeneous multi-agent multi-subgoal cooperation.

 ## Requirements